How to help victims of the Turkey and Syria earthquake

 The International Blue Crescent Relief and Development Foundation (IBC) has offices across the region and is currently assisting local authorities in their rescue efforts.

-The NGO said in a public appeal that it was receiving calls and social media messages from thousands of people trapped under the ruins of buildings pleading to be rescued.
+The NGO said in a public appeal on Monday that it was receiving calls and social media messages from thousands of people trapped under the ruins of buildings pleading to be rescued.

 - Tens of thousands of tents